zhaaaa7/data-structure/time-complexity.md

 ### notable paths
-1.eulerian pat:h start at one node, traverse through all edges, and end at one node
+1. eulerian pat:h start at one node, traverse through all edges, and end at one node

 2. hamiltonian path: traverse all nodes